chigix/sublime-php-connector/readme.md

 ## Introduction
 The plugin is to add support for php developers to develop a sublime plugin using php.

+## Installation

+* With Package Control

+	If you have Package Control installed, you can install PhpConnector from inside Sublime Text itself.
+Open the Command Palette and select “Package Control: Install Package”, then search for PhpConnector.

+* Without Package Control

+	If you haven't got Package Control installed you will need to make a clone of this repository into your packages folder, like so:

+	`git clone https://github.com/chigix/sublime-php-connector.git "Codeigniter Codeintel Helper" `

+	If you find error or wathever just fork it and send me a pull request.

 ## Usage

 The only binding key map: `ctrl+shift+r`